82nd Operations Group: World War II

 The history of the 82nd Operations Group goes back to 13 January 1942, when the War Department constituted the 82nd Pursuit Group (Interceptor).

-The 82nd was activated at Harding Field, Baton Rouge, Louisiana on 9 February 1942.
-From February 1942 to 9 September 1945, the primary components of the group were the 95th, 96th and 97th Pursuit (later Fighter) Squadrons.
+The 82nd was activated at Harding Field, Louisiana on 9 February 1942.
+From February 1942 to 9 September 1945, the primary components of the group were the 95th, 96th and 97th Pursuit Squadrons.

-At the end of April 1942 when it had sufficient personnel and equipment, the 82nd moved to Muroc Army Air Field, California, and started formation flying and gunnery and bombing training with Lockheed P-38 Lightning aircraft.
+At the end of April 1942, when it had sufficient personnel and equipment, the 82nd moved to Muroc Army Air Field, California, and started formation flying and gunnery and bombing training with Lockheed P-38 Lightning aircraft.
 Half of the first class of flying sergeant enlisted pilots served with the 82nd.
 In May the War Department redesignated the unit as the 82nd Fighter Group (Two Engine).
 The group left California in September and arrived in Northern Ireland in October where it received additional training.
-At about the same time, the Allies launched their invasion of French North Africa.
+At about the same time, the Allies launched Operation Torch, the invasion of French North Africa.
 By December 1942, Axis forces had repelled the Allied advance, and the long winter campaign had begun.
-It was at this time that the 82nd Fighter Group moved to North Africa to serve with Twelfth Air Force.
+It was at this time that the group moved to North Africa to serve with Twelfth Air Force.

 Between Christmas and New Year's Day, the 82nd operated from Tafaraoui Airfield, Algeria, to protect two convoys in an anti-submarine patrol.
 On 1 January 1943, the air echelon moved to Telergma Airport, Algeria, where it was joined by the ground echelon in February 1943.

 The 82nd soon distinguished itself in dogfights with enemy fighters while escorting bombers over Gabes, Sfax, Tunis, Bizerte, Kairouan, Sardinia, and other points.
 On 20 March 1943, while escorting North American B-25 Mitchells in a sea search off Cape Bon, a group of P-38s engaged the enemy in an air battle.
 Even though they were outnumbered by 50 enemy fighters, the 82nd emerged with 11 confirmed kills, 2 probables, and 2 damaged, while not losing a single bomber.

 In April 1943, the group moved to Tunis to take part in the final phase of the Tunisian Campaign.
 On 11 April it destroyed 32 Junkers Ju 52s during a fighter sweep against enemy transport planes that were coming from Italy to supply the crumbling Afrika Korps.
 The group scored hits on 14 April during a bombing mission on a large transport off Cape Zebid and on 8 May executed a bombing attack on the airdrome at Pantelleria.

 The Tunisian campaign ended in May 1943.
 Between December 1942 and May 1943, the 82nd Fighter Group flew 152 combat missions and 2,439 combat sorties.
 While escorting B-25, B-26, and B-17 bombers on 1,880 sorties, the group encountered 751 enemy aircraft, destroyed 199 of them, and lost 64 P-38s.